Northern Wild Rice Zizania palustris

 - Iron 5%

 Today wild rice is still gathered by the traditional method of poling a canoe through wild rice stands and gently knocking the grains into to the bottom.
 Later the grains are parched, and processed to a form that will allow for long-term storage and sale.
 The grains purchased in stores will never grow since they have been heated and dried.

-In the twentieth century enterprising farmers began to grow rice in flooded fields and manipulated water levels to increase yields and ease harvest.
-They also began to selectively bred out wild rice’s characteristics that are essential to its wild survival, namely shattering.
+In the twentieth century, enterprising farmers began to grow rice in flooded fields and manipulated water levels to increase yields and ease harvest.
+They also began to selectively breed out wild rice’s characteristics that are essential to its wild survival, namely shattering.
 Wild rice plants must be visited repeatedly since the grain ripens over several weeks and falls off as soon as it ripens.
 The now tame rice as it is called holds on to its seed over the ripening times so it can be harvested at once.
-It is somewhat sad to see this happen to such an amazing plant, which is of such a spiritual importance to native peoples, but I suppose it was inevitable.
-I encourage the purchase of the natural growing stuff to support local economies and to support the habitat itself.
+It is somewhat sad to see this happen to such an amazing plant, which is of such spiritual importance to native peoples, but I suppose it was inevitable.
+I encourage the purchase of naturally growing wild rice to support local economies and support the habitat itself.
 The big farmers will still sell plenty of rice, don’t worry.